State Compensatory Education (SCE)

 House Bill 3459 amended certain Texas Education Codes to require that District and Campus Improvement Plans be the primary record supporting expenditures attributed to the SCE program and that the SCE program must be described in the Campus Improvement Plan to reflect campus specific activities.
 Programs must be based on campus needs assessments for students who are identified as at-risk.

 Rio Grande City CISD adheres to the state guidelines for the identification of at-risk students.
-The identification process includes any student who is under the age of 21 who meets one or more of the state’s thirteen at-risk criteria and is therefore in danger of dropping out of school.
+The identification process includes any student who is under the age of 21 who meets one or more of the state’s fourteen at-risk criteria and is therefore in danger of dropping out of school.

 Rio Grande City CISD Programs: Programs/activities currently in place and provided support, all or partially through SCE funding, include: